-Anita has specialised in immigration law for approaching 20 years and is one of the UK's leading immigration experts.
+Anita has specialised in immigration law for over 20 years and is one of the UK's leading immigration experts.
 She joined Doyle Clayton in 2012 to set up its Immigration service having worked in the immigration practices of some of the UK’s best known full service law firms including CMS and Lewis Silkin.

 Throughout her career, Anita has helped organisations (including law firms) set up and expand in the UK - getting the licences, sponsorships, visas and permissions needed to enable the people that they want as well as their families to work, live and also study in Britain.
 She has also helped many well-known entrepreneurs, investors, actors, celebrities and sports people as well their relations (including foreign husbands/wives/spouses, civil partners, fiance(es), proposed civil partners, children and adult dependants) and personal advisors come to the UK, extend their stay - with many remaining permanently (Indefinite Leave to Remain), be naturalised and become British citizens and UK passport holders.

 Under her leadership the firm’s Immigration team has built a reputation for its “refreshingly straightforward” approach and is regularly described as “excellent” and “outstanding in a really complex area”, and as having “more professional and expert staff than other firms”.

 What people say about Anita

 "I have nothing but great things to say about Anita De Atouguia.
 She is knowledgeable, creative, timely and organised.
 She makes me feel like I am her only client.
 I never send her something and wonder when I am going to hear from her.
 Anita is my go-to for all immigration matters".

 "Anita de Atouguia is a really valued partner to the business.
 She is always available to help.
 We have worked with her for years and really appreciate her help".